ScoopInstaller/.github/.github/CODE_OF_CONDUCT.md

-# Conributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as